okaresz/qtuc/doc/deviceAPI.xml.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **type**: If you want to define different types on the device and user side, you must define both of them with the `<device>` and `<user>` nodes. <br>

+**access**: Controls different aspects of how to access the variable.
+  * *mode*: I/O mode of the variable from the user's point of view.
+Default is `r`.
+    * `r`: The variable can only be read from the device.
+    * `w`: Write-only variable (no get commands can be sent to the device for this variable.
+However the proxy will keep track of the values set to this variable, so a client may read the value from the proxy (which may not be the same value as on the device).
+    * `rw`: Read/write variable.
+Be careful when using this bi-directional mode!
+The proxy will handle both reads and writes to the device, but client and device-side implementation can be problematic.
+  **Important!** If you would like to *write* a variable, you must explicitly specify the *mode* attribute.
+If you omit the whole *acces* node or just *mode* attribute, the default mode (read-only) will be set.

 **conversion** (optional): Here can you define the conversion scripts between the sides.
 The script must be in a CDATA node.
 The script is parsed with [Qt's scripting API](http://qt-project.org/doc/qt-4.8/scripting.html).
 Qt Script is based on the ECMAScript scripting language, as defined in standard ECMA-262.
 For more information, see the [Qt documentation](http://qt-project.org/doc/qt-4.8/scripting.html), or Qt's [ECMAScript reference](http://qt-project.org/doc/qt-4.8/ecmascript.html).<br>